 From time to time Conservation Areas are reviewed with the aim to provide more detailed information about the designated area e.g. what quality makes it special and why it is important to protect the area.
 The reviews also set out how Conservation Areas can be improved.

-The most recent review was Branston Conservation Area which was formally adopted by Full Council in March 2018, followed by Coleby and Rauceby Hospital Conservation Areas which were adopted in September 2017.
+The most recent review was Metheringham Conservation Area which was formally adopted by Full Council in November 2018, followed by Branston Conservation Area which was adopted in March 2018.
+Prior to that, Coleby and Rauceby Hospital Conservation Areas were adopted in September 2017.
 The new boundaries, appraisals and management plans can be found in the downloads section below.

 For more general information and advice on Conservation Areas please see the related page below and for further information on the reviews please email planning services.